Brown Chemical | C2CRM Case Study

 For their customer information management, Brown Chemical was using a PC-based contact manager, which was an individual rather than a group application.
 This led to different staff members having different versions of the same information in their personal contact files – while other members received no information at all.

-Realizing these system limitations, Brown began shopping for a system that would combine enterprise-wide customer relationship management, workflow management and document management.
+Realizing these system limitations, Brown began shopping for a CRM system that would combine enterprise-wide customer relationship management, workflow management and document management.
 He briefly considered using Microsoft Exchange Server as the underlying platform, but quickly realized that Lotus Domino suited his company’s needs better.

 “With Exchange Server, we’d have to add-on other products to accomplish what we’re doing today,” Brown explained.
 “Using Domino, we could accomplish all that and have greater capability moving forward.
 It came down to our core business need: a strong document management system with workflow capability.
 Exchange is a very good mail server program; but we also needed a very good workflow program.”